Runbook Examples

 Step 8: Notify Complete

-- Update Slack: "Service restart complete"
+- Update team channel: "Service restart complete"

 - Close any related tickets